Coy-Allen/BoH-Helper/README.md

 # Book of Hours helper
-This repo is my attempt at a more or less spoiler free helper for a 1st time playethrough of Book of Hours.
-It will only show items/recipes that your save file has access to.
+This repo is my attempt at a helper for a 1st time playethrough of Book of Hours.
+This can show spoilers if you are not carefull.

 ## WIP